nicolascagna96/the-art-of-flour/README.md

 ![picture alt](/static/images/lighthouse.PNG "the-art-of-flour")

 ### Python code check
 Installed in GitPod pycodestyle, and use it to check the Python code.
-No issues found.(PEP8 website is still down)
+No issues found.(PEP8 website is still down).
+When running "python3 -m flake8" in the terminal some lines that were reccommended to be shortened, I have left longer for readability purposes.

 ![picture alt](/static/images/python-code.PNG "the-art-of-flour")